Jan20/blog/docs/assets/posts/guides/004_introduction_to_docker/004_introduction_to_docker.md

 ## Dockerfile

-Docker images are built by exeucting the instructions defined in a Dockerfile.
-A Dockerfile is a text document that contains all the commands nessesary to assemble an image.
-Normally, a Dockerfile starts with defining a base image, such as a Linux Alpine image bundled with a webserver or desired software application.
+Docker images are built by executing the instructions defined in a Dockerfile.
+A Dockerfile is a text document that contains all the commands necessary to assemble an image.
+Normally, a Dockerfile starts with defining a base image, such as a Linux Alpine image bundled with a web-server or desired software application.

 ## Next Steps

-It is about time to jump into the code and get some hands-on experience with Docker by containerizing a minimal Flask application in the [next blog post](/blog/guides/005_containerize_flask_applications/005_containerize_flask_applications.md).
+It is about time to jump into the code and get some hands-on experience with Docker by containerising a minimal Flask application in the [next blog post](/blog/guides/005_containerize_flask_applications/005_containerize_flask_applications.md).